In a standardized IQ test, scores are normally distributed, with ... | Channels for Pearson+

 Using the Normal Distribution to Approximate Binomial Probabilities

-A Z-score indicates how many standard deviations an element is from the mean.
-It is calculated by subtracting the mean from the score and then dividing by the standard deviation.
-For an IQ score of 112, the Z-score helps determine its position relative to the mean and is essential for finding the percentage of scores above this value.
+A Z-score represents the number of standard deviations a data point is from the mean.
+It is calculated by subtracting the mean from the score and dividing by the standard deviation.
+In this scenario, Z-scores can be used to find the corresponding IQ score for the 10th percentile, which helps identify the highest score that still falls within that range.

 Recommended video: